dotlang/language/doc/RFE.md

+N - `x=literal` will copy-value because litearl is not reference type.

 Y - Note that `val` can only appear on the left side of `=` when it is being declared.
 What comes on the right side of `=` must be either another val or made val using `@val` or a literal.
 This notation will duplicate it's input if needed.
 There is no need to force clone a val with `@val(@t))` notation. because cloning is used when we want to detach left side of assignment from right side. but for val, there is no attachment.